Although THC and CBD are two commonly consumed cannabinoids, CBG is gaining more popularity and attention due to its medicinal value.

 CBG also possesses the ability to inhibit the uptake of the brain’s GABA.
 GABA is often referred to as an amino acid that acts as a neurotransmitter within the central nervous system and also calms the system down.
 GABA can block nerve impulses, and when GABA is inhibited, it can result in lessened anxiety and muscle tension.
 Thus, it’s believed that CBG can provide anti-anxiety and potentially anti-depressant effects.

 Aside from the many medical benefits mentioned above, CBG even contains analgesic properties, which can help treat numerous diseases and illnesses.
 Now, rewind over a decade to when one 2007 study was conducted, which revealed that CBG inhibited keratinocyte proliferation.
 This suggests a significant role for CBG aiding in the treatment of skin disorders including psoriasis.
 In general, though, CBG can simplify the making of natural skin-moisturizers, thus, this cannabinoid could be used to combat dry skin and other skin disorders.

 Lastly, did you know that CBG can impact the body by increasing anandamide levels?
 It turns out that this cannabinoid can do just that.
-For those who don’t know, anandamide is a naturally-occuring cannabinoid that helps regarding the regulation of biological functions like sleep, memory, pain sensations, and appetite.
+For those who don’t know, anandamide is a naturally-occurring cannabinoid that helps regarding the regulation of biological functions like sleep, memory, pain sensations, and appetite.

 Overall, not only does CBG contain a plethora of medicinal properties, but it can also have a positive impact on people’s lives.
 Whether you currently experience health issues or not, this cannabinoid shows a significant potential in helping treat different conditions, diseases, and illnesses.